 - Be able to provide a letter of support and release from the Head of their contracting institution.
 The institution should also confirm continued salary support for the fellow during the course of the fellowship.

-- Hold a valid passport (or adequate travel ID) and be ready to travel at relatively short-notice (without this the applicant recognizes they will be based entirely in their home country.)
+- Hold a valid passport (or adequate travel ID) and be ready to travel at relatively short-notice (without this the applicant recognizes they will be based entirely in their home country).

-Existing Project Outlines
+Examples of Project Outlines

 • Modelling the cost-effectiveness of different HPV vaccination strategies in Kenya